+OIS's sales and marketing ROI is mathematically optimal, given the assumptions explicit in the OIS model.

+The prescriptive math programming technique

+employed by OIS, mixed

+Similarly, the ROI of

-ROI is mathematically optimal, given the assumptions explicit in the OIS model.
-The prescriptive math programming technique employed by OIS, mixed integer and linear programming (MILP), uniquely identifies the following three planning elements that maximize profit (MaxP): 1.
-The specific sales and mar-
+integer and linear programming (MILP), uniquely identifies the following three planning elements that maximize profit (MaxP):

-- 2. The associated forecast those expenditures drive. - 3.
+- 1. The specific sales and marketing expenditures (S). - 2.
+The associated forecast those expenditures drive. - 3.
 The costs required to make and fulfill the associated forecast (cost).
 The ROI of the sales and marketing expenditures, S, is defined as MaxPIS.
 This is maximized because: - 1.
 If reducing S would increase MaxP, the MILP program will choose to do so. - 2.
 Similarly, if increasing S would increase MaxP, the MILP will choose to do so.